 The best beach casting reels, and how to find yours

 Beach casting reels have to put up with a lot.
-Heavy leads demand a certain calibre of reel over time, and having good line lay can improve casting distance.
+Heavy leads demand a certain calibre of reel, and having good line lay can improve casting distance.
 The best sea fishing reels are like fricken’ sports cars, but this is not necessary.
-My aim is to find you a reel that will consistently do what you want it to do, and put up with a lot of abuse.
-That filters out most.
-Feel free to email questions to mevagisseyinfo@gmail.com for free tackle advice.
+My aim is to find you a reel that will consistently do what you want it to do.
+First, let’s refresh your knowledge of the basics, then we’ll go through some of the best fixed spool reels on the market at each price.
+Then, I’ll go into more depth to help you find the best one for you.

 FISHMAG is reader supported as an Amazon Affiliate and we earn commission from sales at no cost to you.